Cottage Cheese Blueberry Muffins

 Ingredients

 • Cottage cheese: Creamy cottage cheese gives these muffins a super tender interior and a little protein boost.
-I like to use Good Culture full fat cottage cheese in all of my cooking because it bakes incredibly well!
+I like to use Good Culture full fat cottage cheese.

 • Milk: A little 2% milk (although fat free or whole milk works too) adds moisture to get the muffin batter to the perfect consistency.

-• Avocado oil: Any neutral oil will work well in this recipe!
-I like to use avocado oil for some healthy fats, but vegetable oil, melted coconut oil or melted butter make great alternatives as well.
-You can even use olive oil (just keep in mind the flavor will come through a bit!
+• Avocado oil: Any neutral oil will work.
+I like to use avocado oil for some healthy fats but vegetable oil, melted coconut oil or melted butter make great alternatives too.
+You can also use olive oil (the flavor will be different).

 • Honey: These muffins use honey or maple syrup instead of cane sugar to add just the right amount of sweetness.
 Maple syrup works too!